top of page

 Eli Speigel is a freelance director and editor born and raised in Toronto.

-In the years since, his short films, Stain, Tarana Ding Dong, Mayonnaise, and The Jokes have participated in festivals as prestigious as Cannes' Short Film Corner, and as local as The Pilot in Yorkville.
-After puttering around the film festival circuit, Stain can be seen on Beyond The Short, Film Shortage, Kino Short of the Week, Shorted, and FlickFair; Mayonnaise can be seen on Klipist, Retrospective of Jupiter, Kino Short of the Week, Film Shortage, and Shorted; The Jokes can bee seen on Beyond the Short, and soon Film Shortage and Kino Short of the Week.
+In the years since, his short films Stain, Tarana Ding Dong, Mayonnaise, The Jokes, and Gone Fishin' have participated in festivals as prestigious as Cannes' Short Film Corner, and as local as The Pilot in Yorkville.
+After puttering around the film festival circuit, Stain can be seen on Beyond The Short; Mayonnaise (starring SNL's Veronika Slowikowska) can be seen on Kino Short of the Week; The Jokes can bee seen on Film Shortage; and Gone Fishin' can be seen on NoBudge.

 In 2023, a feature-length cinéma-vérité film he DoP'd called, Plains premiered at the Revue Cinema in Toronto and has since played in Halifax, Liepzig, and London (UK).
 It is now available via Tubi and Stash.